darkphnx/ical-filter-proxy/README.md

 Use ical-filter-proxy to (you guessed it) proxy and filter your iCal feed.
 Define your source calendar and filtering options in `config.yml` and you're good to go.

+In addition, display alarms can be created or cleared.

 ## Configuration

 ```yaml